 Guaranteed Investment Certificate

 Much like HISA ETFs or T-bills, Guaranteed Investment Certificates become more attractive as interest rates rise.
-When policy rates increase, so do the interest rates GICs pay.
+When policy rates increase, so do GIC rates.
 That makes them a desirable proposition in terms of overall investment returns at this moment in time.

-GICs are guaranteed, as you can tell by the name.
+GICs are guaranteed regardless if they're long-term or short-term, as you can tell by the name.
 Give the financial institution your money.
 They will pay you a fixed interest rate over the life of the GIC, and when it matures, you get your principal investment back.

 If the institution were to go insolvent, you are still protected by the CDIC up to $100,000, meaning they'll honour your deposits up to that amount.
 Right now, getting upwards of 5% on a GIC from an institution is not uncommon.
 During the COVID-19 pandemic or even prior to it, you would be lucky to get 2%.

 So, why buy a bond or invest in a HISA ETF when you can buy a GIC?
 One of the main downfalls of these investments is something they call liquidity.
 The more liquid something is, the easier it is to convert to cash.
 GICs are not liquid at all.